kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 ### Known Caveats

-When when reducing inventory and stack sizes (say, if we revert such changes), you can lose items in the process.
-So we'll need to take care to reallocate chests and inventory before reverting something like that.
-I doubt this will be a thing for us, though.
+When reducing inventory and stack sizes (say, if we revert such changes), we can lose items in the process.
+In such cases, we first need to take care to reallocate stacks and inventory usage to conform to the newly-imposed limits.
+I doubt this will be a likely situation for us, though.

 Furthermore, it's always possible some mod features are bugged or not working.
-Last time I tried to use auto chest consumption and allocation, it only worked for one player and not all others, so there can be some desynchronization.
+The last time I enabled production structures' automatic use of nearby chests, it only worked for one player and not all others, amounting to desynchronization problems.
 We'll have to see.
-It's not the end of the world, if we have to manually fill production structures ourselves, but to make up for the manual labor, we can increase yields, speed up the process, etc.
+It's not the end of the world if we have to manually fill production structures ourselves again - but to make up for the manual labor, we can increase yields, speed up the process, etc.

 Anyway, the posted changes are already live, so have at it!
 See many of you on later tonight.